-How Sage X3 supports the international development for Trace One
+How Sage X3 (Enterprise Management) supports the international development for Trace One

 Founded in 2001, Trace One has evolved from launching the first SaaS based collaborative platform for private label management to powering the world’s largest network for the FMCG industry with more than 20,000 companies worldwide.